Rob produced his own Management Research Report whilst completing a Postgraduate Diploma in Human Resource Management in Manchester, UK.

 There are a number of factors to consider when choosing the right project:

-- It should be a real project that the organisation in which you work needs completing.
+- It should be a real project that the organisation in which you work needs to complete.

 - It should be achievable within realistic timescales.
 Don't set yourself up to fail!